If you’ve followed me for any length of time, you’ll probably know I’m a big fan of recycling and repurposing content.

 I’m going to be talking more about this (and sharing more ideas for how you can reuse and repurpose content) in my next lunch and learn session.

 This event is included in my monthly membership (along with my monthly co-working session) for only £20 per month.
-Or you can book just the lunch and learn for £15.

 P.S If you like my content and would like to show your support, you can buy me a beer here.